 Remote Packet Capture with Dualcomm ETAP-PI Network TAP Appliance

-A typical use case scenario would be that if you are an IT consultant who manage and maintain networks of your clients and you get a call from one of your clients reporting an issue of their network.
-Instead of traveling to your client's place to investigate the issue onsite, you can instruct your client to deploy an ETAP-PI device in a location of interest in their network, and then you run Wireshark, a popular free and open-source software for packet protocol analysis, on a computer in your office or home.
+A typical use case scenario would be that if you are an IT consultant who manages and maintains networks of your clients and you get a call from one of your clients reporting an issue of their network.
+Instead of traveling to your client's place to investigate the issue onsite, you can instruct your client to deploy an ETAP-PI device in a location of interest in their network, and then you run Wireshark, a popular free and open-source software for network traffic analysis, on a computer in your office or home.
 The ETAP-PI device captures packets of your client's network and delivers the captured packets to Wireshark remotely over the Internet.
 After using Wireshark to view and analyze the packets, you quickly identify the root cause of the issue.

 This article describes in detail how to set up an ETAP-PI device to remotely capture packets with Wireshark.

 Connect to ETAP-PI via SSH Connection

 First, connect a computer and an ETAP-PI device to a Local Area Network (LAN) as shown in Figure 1.
 For testing purpose, the ETAP-PI device may further connect as an inline tapping device to an end device such as an IP phone to capture packets to and from the IP phone.

 As shown in Figure 1, the IP addresses of all the connected devices need to be in the same subnet, meaning that the IP addresses use the same subnet mask.
 For example, the IP address of the computer is 192.168.1.16, the IP address of the ETAP-PI is 192.168.1.8, and the IP address of the IP phone is 192.168.12, which use the subnet mask of 255.255.255.0.
 These IP addresses are also called private IP addresses and they may be manually assigned (static IP address) or automatically assigned by a DHCP server in the network (dynamic IP address).